ARM-software/CMSIS-DSP/README.md

 It provides optimized compute kernels for Cortex-M and for Cortex-A.

-On Cortex-M, different variants are available according to the core and most of the functions are using a vectorized version when the Helium extension is available.
+Different variants are available according to the core and most of the functions are using a vectorized version when the Helium or Neon extension is available.

 ### Kernels